M-oliveda/API-Tasks/README.md

 ## Build/CLI Instructions

+Before installing and running the application, you should create a Python virtual environment.
+The official documentation can provide help if you need it.

 ## Configuration and Environment Variables

 This project uses different **environment variables** to configure the application functionality.
 The following list shows each variable along its definition.